Palace of Mafra: Basilica

 There are six organs, four of which are located in the transept, constituting a rather uncommon ensemble.
-There were built by Joaquim Peres Fontanes and António Xavier Machado Cerveira between 1792 and 1807 (when the French troops occupied Mafra).
+These were built by Joaquim Peres Fontanes and António Xavier Machado e Cerveira between 1792 and 1807 (when the French troops occupied Mafra).
 They were made out of partially gilded Brazilian wood.
 The largest pipe is 6 m high and has a diameter of 0.28 m.
 King John V had commissioned liturgical vestments from master embroiderers from Genoa and Milan, such as Giuliano Saturni and Benedetto Salandri, and from France.
 They attest of superb quality and workmanship by their embroidering in gold technique and the use of silk thread in the same colour.

 The religious paintings in the basilica and the convent constitute one of the most significant 18th century collections in Portugal.
 They include works by the Italians Agostino Masucci, Corrado Giaquinto, Francesco Trevisani, Pompeo Batoni and some Portuguese students in Rome such as Vieira Lusitano and Inácio de Oliveira Bernardes.
 The sculpture collection contains works by almost every major Roman sculptor from the first half of the 18th century.
 At that time, it represented the biggest single order done by a foreign power in Rome and still is one of the biggest collections in existence.

 The parish of Mafra (Santo André de Mafra) and the Royal and Venerable Confraternity of the Most Blessed Sacrament of Mafra (Portuguese: Real e Venerável Irmandade do Santíssimo Sacramento de Mafra) have their headquarters in the basilica.

 On 10 November 2020, Pope Francis granted a canonical coronation to the image of Our Lady of Solitude of the basilica, guarded by the Confraternity of the Most Blessed Sacrament.

 Library

-The Rococo library, situated at the back of the second floor, is truly the highlight of this palace, rivalling the grandeur of the library of the Melk Abbey in Austria.
+The Rococo library, situated at the back of the second floor, is truly the highlight of the palace, rivalling the grandeur of the library of the Melk Abbey in Austria.
 Built by Manuel Caetano de Sousa, this library is 88 m long, 9.5 m wide and 13 m high.
 The magnificent floor is covered with tiles of rose, grey and white marble.
 The wooden bookshelves in Rococo style are situated on the sidewalls in two rows, separated by a balcony with a wooden railing.
 They contain over 36,000 leather-bound volumes, attesting of the extent of western knowledge from the 14th to the 19th century.
 Among them, are many valuable bibliographical jewels, such as incunabula.
 These beautiful finished volumes were bound in the local workshop (Livraria) in the rocaille style (also by Manuel Caetano de Sousa).

 The library is known for homing bats which protect the books from insect damage.
+The library's bat colony includes grey long-eared bats and serotine bats.

 The library was used in Gulliver's Travels (1996) as the Great Chamber of War for the Emperor of Lilliput.